Birla family: Philanthropy

 Birla philanthropy began in the 1880s, when the Birla family donated over 100,000 rupees for setting up goshalas (shelters for the protection of cows) in Kolkata.
 By early 1900, the Birla family began to support education, influenced by Pandit Madan Mohan Malaviya.
 They supported educational charities in Kolkata and in Mumbai teaming up with Jamnalal Bajaj.
-In 1918, the family established the first high school in Pilani now name as birla school pilani it is the one of the oldest school in India.
-Now they have 6 schools run by birla education trust (BET), which evolved into BITS Pilani, which now has branches in Hyderabad, Goa and Dubai.
+In 1918, the family established the first high school in Pilani now name as Birla School, Pilani it is one of the oldest school in India.
+Currently they have 6 schools run by Birla Education Trust (BET), which evolved into BITS Pilani, which has branches in Hyderabad, Goa and Dubai.
 They also opened a Sanskrit library in Benares and a library in Kolkata.
 It is well known for the financial support of Indian's freedom struggle and for building temples (see Birla Temple) in several major Indian cities.

 The institutions founded by the Birlas include: